ZetaGo-Aurum/AleoPantest/INTERACTIVE_CLI_GUIDE.md

-# Aleocrophic Interactive CLI System - Implementation Guide
+# Aleopantest v3.3.5 - Interactive CLI Guide
+<div style="font-size: 80%; color: #666666;">by Aleocrophic</div>

 ## Overview

-This document describes the comprehensive improvements made to the Aleocrophic penetration testing framework to provide an interactive CLI system for beginners while maintaining professional functionality.
+This document describes the comprehensive improvements made to the Aleopantest penetration testing framework to provide an interactive CLI system for beginners while maintaining professional functionality.

 ## What's Been Improved